fishylow/DeepLearning-Homework/README.md

 **Dataset:** [ISIC 2024 Challenge](https://www.kaggle.com/competitions/isic-2024-challenge)

 ## Repository Structure
-- **DeepLearning-Homework.ipynb**: All code (data loading, preprocessing, model building, training, and evaluation) in one Jupyter Notebook.
+- **DeepLearning-Homework.ipynb**: All the code (data loading, preprocessing, model building, training, and evaluation) in one Jupyter Notebook.

 ## Running the Project
 1. Configure parameters in the first cells of the notebook.